 Etsy is a lot like the farmer’s market of the ecommerce world.
 It’s more cozy and down-to-earth, a place where shoppers can get away from big brands and aggressive advertising.
 They can escape to a community with a product range that’s simpler and often homemade.
 At Etsy more than other online marketplaces, you still find that personal touch.

-For the right seller, Etsy can be the perfect online market to sell your goods.
+Not only is easy to open an Etsy store but for the right seller, it can be the perfect online market to sell goods.
 But just having the right products isn’t enough to find success — you also need to learn the best marketing tactics for the site, as well as which approaches to avoid.
 In this article, we cover the basics of what to do when listing products on Etsy, and what not to do.

 DO use creative branding in your profile, About description, and product packaging.